annakorotkova/Exploration-of-fine-tuning-and-inferencetime-of-large-pre-trained-languagemodels-in-NLP/README.md

 This repository contains the following folders and files:

-- *Master's Thesis_Korotkova.pdf*:  the scientific work in .pdf format
 - *GLUE.ipynb*
 	- download GLUE tasks data following the instructions on https://github.com/nyu-mll/GLUE-baselines
 	- some superficial analyses of the GLUE tasks